ladrians/RoboND-MapMyWorld-Project-P7/README.md

 ## Results

-Initually the provided `teloperation` utility was used to move the rover but it proveed difficult to control, so the strategy changed to use the [steering plugin] (http://wiki.ros.org/rqt_robot_steering) from the rqt ROS utilities.
+Initially the provided `teleoperation` utility was used to move the rover but it proved difficult to control, so the strategy changed to use the [steering plugin] (http://wiki.ros.org/rqt_robot_steering) from the rqt ROS utilities.
 The rover was moved around the environment to generate a map of the environment.

 ### Validation